nmenant/Ansible-Terraform-Cloud-Templates/README.md

 # Public-Cloud-Templates

-This repo contains different kind of templates to use in Public Clouds:
+This repo contains the following solution

-* Cloud formation templates
 * Terraform / Ansible solutions to deploy the infrastructure via Terraform and do Configuration management via Ansible.
 You need to use *Terraform 0.12*
+* Deployment to be done on a VMWare infrastructure

+Needs to be finalized